sCCD01AM Scientific Camera

 Why Choose sCCD01AM

-The sCCD01AM scientific-grade cooled CCD camera is specifically designed for high-end spectral analysis and low-light imaging applications.
-Its exceptional quantum efficiency, deep cooling capability, and global shutter technology make it the ideal choice for precision scientific research including Raman spectroscopy, hyperspectral imaging, and fluorescence detection.
-The robust industrial-grade design and comprehensive software support ensure stable and reliable imaging performance in various demanding environments.
+The sCCD01AM scientific-grade cooled CCD camera is purpose-built for high-end spectral analysis and low-light imaging.
+Its quantum efficiency of up to 95% @ 800 nm, deep cooling capability, low readout noise, and long-exposure support make it a strong choice for Raman spectroscopy, hyperspectral imaging, fluorescence detection, and other precision scientific applications.
+The robust mechanical design and comprehensive software ecosystem help ensure stable and reliable performance in demanding laboratory environments.

 sCCD01AM Product Manual